• Skip to primary navigation

 Notes

-2. If you don't tolerate coconut I would substitute with either cashew milk or almond milk.
+1. If you don't tolerate coconut I would substitute with either unsweetened cashew milk or almond milk.

-4. The tapioca starch is used to thicken the eggnog.
-If you don't care for thicker eggnog feel free to leave it out.
+2. The tapioca starch is used to thicken the eggnog.
+If you like a thinner eggnog you can omit this ingredient.

 Nutrition